 Sacrifices himself to stop Dracula

 A plainspoken American from Texas and another of Lucy’s suitors.
 Quincey proves himself a brave and good-hearted man, never begrudging Holmwood his success in winning Lucy’s hand.
 Quincey ultimately sacrifices his life in order to rid the world of Dracula’s influence.
-Quincy Morris is another suitor who Lucy rejected in favor of Arthur.
+Quincey Morris is another suitor who Lucy rejected in favor of Arthur.
 Although saddened by the rejection, he does not allow it to affect his relationship with the other protagonists.
 He is very courageous and ultimately sacrifices his life in the struggle against Dracula and his agents.

 A patient in an insane asylum near Dracula’s castle